 “We offer private 30- and 60-minute sessions, as well as small group options where people who are at the same fitness level can help motivate each other,” says VanHook-Williams.
 “Our personal trainers will design a program based on your needs and help you accomplish your fitness goals.”

-For more information about how these and other Vita services can help you get fit, call (248) 325-3870 or visit our Vita section.
+For more information about how these and other Vita services can help you get fit, call (248) 325-3870.